Skip to content

 Attempt to send a packet over the network reliably.

-bool network::send_reliable(uint peer_id, string message, uint8 channel);
+bool network::send_reliable(uint peer_id, const string&in message, uint8 channel);

 Arguments: